MyBord/mybord-client/docs/projectManagement.md

     * validate password
     * I am not a robot
     * confirm password when creating user
-  * don't have login form immediately complain when signing up and typing in email address that isn't yet an email address
   * when clicking on navigation logo, should redirect to home page
   * make error page and 404 page for landing routes
   * login form